scientificcomputing/example-python-package/docs/part1/linting.md

 max-line-length = 100
 ```

+To ignore `flake8` formatting on certain lines, or ignore certain rules, see: [Ignoring Errors with Flake8](https://flake8.pycqa.org/en/3.1.1/user/ignoring-errors.html).

 ## Code consistency
 Flake8 only checks the consistency of your code to a certain extent.
 Modern Python allows for [type hints](https://peps.python.org/pep-0484/) which means that you can specify the input and output type for functions.